AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 The 30/90/12-month supply chain transformation roadmap

-The maturity map has revealed what’s possible, and the assessment has shown you where your organization is.
+The maturity map has revealed what’s possible, and the assessment has shown you where your organization currently is.
 But now, you need a practical sequence of steps toward becoming an AI-native business.
-With three distinct phases, straightforward actions, and a checkpoint that indicates when the conditions for the next phase are met, this roadmap is your blueprint for making it happen.
+With three distinct phases, straightforward actions, and a checkpoint that indicates when the conditions for the next phase are met, this roadmap is your blueprint for making that happen.

 | 30 days | 90 days | 12 months | |